dd32/td-gh-ex/readme.txt

 * Tweak: Title + FI display now uses FI alignment as set for excerpts
 * Tweak: First breadcrumb title didn't make sense if "No Home Menu Item" option checked.
 With that option, first breadcrumb will be site's title, or value of Info Bar Home Breadcrumb.
-* Tweak: Added new section to Help file about CUstomizer Interface
+* Tweak: Added new section to Help file about Customizer Interface
 * Tweak: Fixed Page with Posts to honor Password Protection and not show posts
 * Change: Changed behavior of Use Post Featured Image as Header on Single Page View.
 Now behaves exactly like standard header image - size, centering, etc. The class